 Credo Credo Umeå is a Christian student association at Umeå university, part of the national organisation Credo.

 Humlan (information in Swedish) Humlan is a non-profit association with focus on organising cultural events.

 Student Radio Station (information in Swedish) The student radio station is run by students producing radio shows for students.
 You can listen to the student radio via their website or on 102,3 MHz.
 Some of the programmes are in English, produced by international students.

-If you haven't found what you are looking for the city of Umeå (in Swedish) has it's own directory with over 600 different associations to participate in.
+If you have not found what you are looking for, the city of Umeå (in Swedish) has its own directory with over 600 different associations to participate in.

 Frequently asked questions

 What is a student union?

-The student unions represents the students at the university, for example in different boards and groups.
+Student unions represent the students at the University in different boards and groups, for instance.
 Their goal is to enhance the quality of education for the students, to create a better study environment and to make student's leisure time more fun.

 How many student unions are there at Umeå University?

 There are three student unions at Umeå University:

 Umeå Student Union of Science and Technology (Umeå naturvetar- och teknologkår)

 Umeå Medical and Health Sciences Student Union (Umeå medicinska studentkår).

 Which student union should I choose?

 We recommend that you become a member of the student union associated with your programme/course:

-Umeå Student Union of Science and Technology is for students who are studying engineering, natural sciences, architecture or design.
+Umeå Student Union of Science and Technology is for students studying engineering, natural sciences, architecture or design.

-Umeå Student Union is for students who are studying social sciences, humanities or education.
+Umeå Student Union is for students studying social sciences, humanities or teacher education.

 Umeå Medical and Health Sciences Student union is for students studying medicine or health sciences.

-If you are unsure which union to choose, please contact one of the student unions and they will help you.
+If you are unsure which student union to choose, please contact one of the student unions and they will help you.

 Who decides which student unions exist at Umeå University?

 The University Board makes a decision every third year regarding what student organisations can obtain status as a student union.

 No, it is voluntary to be a member of a student union, but there are many benefits of being a member.